Hymn to St Magnus, the most ancient song from Orknøy (tune)

-Although the title of the tune looks as it might refer to the home of Stein Villa, this is not the case.
-This tune (also known as Willafjord, Willa Fjord, Willow Fjord, Wullafjord…) is one of the most famous Shetland reels.
+This tune (also known as Willafjord, Willa Fjord, Willow Fjord, Wullafjord…) has nothing to do with Stein Villa, but instead it is one of the most famous Shetland reels.
 According to Shetland fiddler and collector Tom Anderson, it was brought home from Greenland by Shetland sailors during the late 19th century arctic whaling expeditions.
 It has a highly syncopated rhythm: “If du imagines som een gaen wij wan fit ida stank an de idder een on a broo an gaein a lunk as dey go alang, dat’s da kind o’ syncopated rhythm du haes to get whin du plays dis een.”
 (Tom Anderson 1981)

 King Orfeo (tune + text)